Rule 3901-5-09 | Agent licensing and appointments.

 (e) Submits any other information or supporting documentation as requested by the superintendent.

-(2) A resident business entity agent license shall be deemed issued on the date and the application is approved by the superintendent.
+(2) A resident business entity agent license is deemed issued on the date the application is approved by the superintendent.

 (3) A resident business entity agent must maintain at least one designated licensed individual insurance agent who will be responsible for the business entity's compliance with the insurance law of this state.
 Failure to maintain a licensed agent is grounds for revocation of the business entity's license.

-(4) If the resident business entity ceases to exist as a corporate or other legal entity, its agent license shall be subject to revocation.
+(4) If the resident business entity ceases to exist as a corporate or other legal entity, its agent license will be subject to revocation.

-(5) A business entity agent must report any change in its name, address, email address, licensed agents, officers, directors, and members or owners with ten per cent or more voting interest in the licensed entity to the superintendent within thirty days of such change.
+(5) A business entity agent must report any change in its name, address, email address, affiliated agents, officers, directors, and members or owners with ten per cent or more voting interest in the licensed entity to the superintendent within thirty days of such change.
+Name means any name used to transact insurance business in this state.

 (6) In addition to the requirements in paragraph (H)(5) of this rule, a business entity title agent must notify the superintendent of any change in its ownership or in the ownership of any business entity holding an ownership interest in the business entity title agent within thirty days and must include an organizational chart that shows all owners and their percentages of ownership of both the business entity title agent and business entities having ownership interests.

 (7) A resident business entity applicant must apply for licensure under the legal name of the applicant as registered with the Ohio secretary of state.
-The superintendent may deny the use of a name that is too similar to a name already in use by another business entity or a name that may be misleading to the public.
+The superintendent can deny the use of a name that is too similar to a name already in use by another business entity or a name that could be misleading to the public.

 (I) Nonresident business entity licenses